Mariphy/Mariphy/README.md

 ## Hi there 👋

 My name is Maria, I am a software engineer with a strong focus on **backend development**, specializing in building scalable and efficient systems.
-With expertise in **Node.js, Express.js**, and SQL, I design **RESTful APIs** that optimize data flow and performance.
+With expertise in **Node.js, Express.js**, and **SQL**, I design **RESTful APIs** that optimize data flow and performance.

-In addition to my backend work, I’m expanding my skill set into full-stack technologies like **React, Next.js**, and **TypeScript**.
+In addition to my backend work, I’m expanding my skill set into full-stack technologies like **React, Astro, Next.js**, and **TypeScript**.
 I’m committed to continuous learning and always excited to take on new challenges.

 [Learn more about me](https://mariphy.github.io/)